 We all love a good flatlay!
-Fall photography with its colourful leaves and textured pinecones are great little objects to hunt for create your own autumnal photography flatlay.
+Autumn with its colourful leaves and textured pinecones are great little objects to hunt for create your own autumnal photography flatlay.

-Fall photography the perfect time to crack out your winter woollies and chunky knit sweaters (which we’ll come to shortly).
+Fall photography is the perfect season and hobby to crack out your winter woollies and chunky knit sweaters (which I’ll come to shortly).
 But before that how about getting some animated portraits in this colourful season of your loved ones.

 Get the kids dressed up in their wellies and go splashing the puddles.
 Shoot in shutter priority or manual mode and turn up the dial to 1/1000th make sure you get that super crisp splash as the water goes everywhere.

 Try out some creative crops too.
 Hide faces behind big leaves, try out some cloning techniques with your partner hiding behind different trees.

 Or how about practising your cameo shots and limiting yourself to only taking close up photos of your subject – aim to tell the shot but without photographing the whole person.